Sedeniono/ADO-History-Diff/README.md

 You can then build the vsix package yourself (`npm run build`, see above) and verify that the content of your manually produced vsix package is the same as in the released vsix package (from the marketplace or GitHub releases page).

-# Details
+# Details about the new "History" tab
-The extension adds a new tab called "History" on the work item page.
+The extension adds a new tab called "History" on the work item form.
 It does **not** modify the existing ADO history page because this is not possible with an extension to the best of my knowledge.

 When opening the new "History" tab, the extension gets all previous changes of the work item and the comment history via the Azure DevOps REST API.